 Pain Coping Education

-I am also certified through Stanford University to teach Empowered Relief, a trade-marked pain management program developed by a Stanford pain psychologist.
-Based on strong scientific evidence from nationally funded research in the U.S., Canada, and Denmark, the single 2-hour class is held virtually.
+I am also certified to teach Empowered Relief, a trade-marked pain management program developed by a Stanford pain psychologist.
+See my separate tab on Empowered Relief for more information.
+Based on strong scientific evidence from nationally funded research in the U.S., Canada, and Denmark, the single 2-hour class is held virtually and may be arranged for in person at select locations.
 Email me at Judith.Foy@lmu.edu for information and to register.
 Now delivered in 22 countries and 7 languages, Empowered Relief is offered as standard care for pain in multiple U.S. healthcare organizations, including Cleveland Clinic Spine Surgery and Cleveland Clinic Comprehensive Neurological Institute (led by Dr. Sara Davin), Lehigh Valley Health Network, Allegheny Health Network, Veterans Affairs Healthcare (Phoenix), and the Canadian VA.

 Book: When Pain Persists (by Judy Foy, coming soon)